Bangladeshi hospital owner arrested over fake virus tests | International

 Security officials in Bangladesh have arrested the owner of two hospitals that issued thousands of fake coronavirus test reports as he attempted to flee the country to India, officials said Thursday.
 Mohammed Shahed, a member of the governing party who regularly appeared on TV talk shows, was arrested Wednesday by the Rapid Action Battalion near the Indian border after a nine-day manhunt.

 Shahed is chairman of the Regent Group and owner of two Regent hospitals in the capital, Dhaka.
-Abdul Baten, a commissioner of the Detective Branch in Dhaka, said Shahed admitted after his arrest that his hospitals did not have proper equipment to conduct coronavirus tests.
+Abdul Baten, a commissioner of the Detective Branch in Dhaka, said Shahed admitted after his arrest that his hospitals did not have the er equipment to conduct coronavirus tests.

 A court in Dhaka on Thursday allowed investigators to keep Shahed in custody for 10 days for questioning.
 Officials said the hospitals had issued more than 10,000 coronavirus test results and about 60% were fake even though patients were charged for them.
 The hospitals allegedly arranged for the remaining tests to be conducted by another hospital.